Dental Hygiene Application Process

 - Enrollment is limited by the size of our on-site dental hygiene clinic, therefore only 18 students are selected per year with a Fall program start date.

 - A ranking score is created using the grades of the required science prerequisites (Nutrition, the Anatomy & Physiology courses, and Microbiology), recognition of any co-requisites successfully completed by the application deadline, and bonus points awarded for patient care experience and/or re-application to the program.
 The Admissions Ranking Worksheet will assist in understanding how these areas are weighted and the score calculated.
 Please note that we require a minimum score of 58.7 on the Reading and English Language Usage sections of the TEAS exam, but ranking points are no longer associated with the TEAS exam.
+The average of the two TEAS scores will be used if there is a tie in ranking scores.

 - No deferments are granted and no wait-list is utilized.
 Each applicant pool competes as a unique group.